-Several measurements and models for map-based channels have been carried out \cite{kyosti2017map,priebe2012calibrated,kanhere2023calibration,gan2018hybrid,pascual2018wireless,carton2016validation,10872967,wang2021ray,ying2025site,lim2017map,zhu2018novel,zhu2022map,grosse2016hybrid,alkhateeb2019deepmimo,alrabeiah2020deep,alkhateeb2023deepsense,zhao2023nerf2,bakirtzis2022deepray,hoydis2023sionna,10238401,cao2024raypronet,qiu2022pseudo,chatelier2024model,fu2025ckmdiff}.
-These models mainly fall into three categories: i) \textit{geometry-based deterministic channel models (GDCMs):} These models characterize MPC parameters in a fully deterministic manner, typically relying on ray-tracing methods \cite{kanhere2024calibration}.
-Their accuracy depends on detailed knowledge of building layouts, street geometries, and material properties \cite{10742569}.
-However, the strong reliance on environmental information limits their applicability in large-scale simulations, real-time evaluations, or scenarios with incomplete environmental data \cite{rainer2021scalable}. ii) \textit{Hybrid map-based model}: These models combine deterministic methods for dominant paths with statistical models for small-scale scattering \cite{zhu2022map}-\cite{grosse2016hybrid}, balancing realism and efficiency.
-However, their parameters require extensive calibration, limiting accuracy and generalization with scarce data, and their adaptability in dynamic environments remains limited. iii) \textit{Data-driven approach}: These models use high-resolution maps or point clouds to train neural networks for predicting path loss, delay–angle spectra, or radio maps, showing strong potential for rapid inference.
+Extensive research has been dedicated to evaluating and modeling map-based propagation channels \cite{kyosti2017map,priebe2012calibrated,kanhere2023calibration,gan2018hybrid,pascual2018wireless,carton2016validation,10872967,wang2021ray,ying2025site,lim2017map,zhu2018novel,zhu2022map,grosse2016hybrid,alkhateeb2019deepmimo,alrabeiah2020deep,alkhateeb2023deepsense,zhao2023nerf2,bakirtzis2022deepray,hoydis2023sionna,10238401,cao2024raypronet,qiu2022pseudo,chatelier2024model,fu2025ckmdiff}.
+Generally, existing methodologies can be classified into three predominant paradigms: i) \textit{Deterministic modeling via geometric structures:} Using predominantly ray-tracing techniques, this category calculates MPCs through rigorous physical laws \cite{kanhere2024calibration}.
+Although they offer high precision, this fidelity is strictly dependent on the granular environmental databases in possession, including precise architectural layouts, street topologies, and the electromagnetic properties of materials \cite{10742569}.
+Consequently, this heavy data dependency severely restricts their deployment in massive-scale simulations, latency-sensitive applications, or regions lacking comprehensive geometric blueprints \cite{rainer2021scalable}. ii) \textit{Hybrid modeling approaches:} To strike a balance between computational burden and physical realism, these frameworks amalgamate deterministic tracing for primary propagation routes with stochastic processes for minor diffuse scattering \cite{zhu2022map}-\cite{grosse2016hybrid}.
+Despite their computational efficiency, these models are bottlenecked by the necessity of arduous parameter calibration.
+This reliance hampers their generalizability when empirical data is sparse and curtails their responsiveness to rapidly evolving, dynamic environments. iii) \textit{Data-driven approach:} These models use high-resolution maps or point clouds to train neural networks for predicting path loss, delay–angle spectra, or radio maps, showing strong potential for rapid inference.
 Physics-informed learning and domain adaptation further reduce the gap between simulated and measured data \cite{alkhateeb2019deepmimo,alrabeiah2020deep,alkhateeb2023deepsense,zhao2023nerf2,bakirtzis2022deepray,hoydis2023sionna,cao2024raypronet,qiu2022pseudo,chatelier2024model,fu2025ckmdiff,10238401}.
 However, their main limitations lie in the reliance on large amounts of labeled data, challenges in generalization, and the high retraining cost when the propagation environment undergoes significant changes.